 Streaming services continue to grow in popularity as people feel less of a need to purchase expensive cable packages.

-The average household cable bill is around $217 per month.
+In 2020, the average household cable bill is around $217 per month.
 Meanwhile, 73% of people who pay for streaming services pay less than $50 a month on their streaming services, more than a $150 difference from cable packages.

 Breaking it down, 39% of people only pay $11 to $25 for streaming services, and 24% of customers pay between $26 and $50.